CrunchyData/pgmonitor/hugo/content/exporter/_index.md

  * *ccp_postgresql_version_current* - Version of PostgreSQL that this exporter is monitoring.
 Value is the 6 digit integer returned by the `server_version_num` PostgreSQL configuration variable to allow easy monitoring for version changes.

+ * *ccp_replication_lag_replay_time* - Time since a replica received and replayed a WAL file; only shown on replica instances.
+Note that this is not the main way to determine if a replica is behind its primary.
+This metric only monitors the time since the replica replayed the WAL vs when it was received.
+It also does not monitor when a WAL replay replica completely stops receiving WAL (see received_time metric).
+It is a secondary metric for monitoring WAL replay on the replica itself.
+This metric always returns zero on a primary.

+ * *ccp_replication_lag_received_time* - Similar to *ccp_replication_lag_replay_time*, however this value always increases between replay of WAL files.
+Effective for monitoring that a WAL replay replica has actually received WAL files.
+Note this will cause false positives when used as an alert for replica lag if the primary receives little to no writes (which means there is no WAL to send).
+This metric always returns zero on a primary.

+ * *ccp_replication_lag_size_bytes* - Only provides values on instances that have attached replicas (primary, cascading replica).
+Tracks byte lag of every streaming replica connected to this database instance.
+This is the main way that replication lag is monitored.
+Note that if you have WAL replay only replicas, this will not be reflected here.

+ * *ccp_replication_slots_active* - Active state of given replication slot.
+1 = true.
+0 = false.

+ * *ccp_replication_slots_retained_bytes* - The amount of WAL (in bytes) being retained for given slot.

  * *ccp_sequence_exhaustion_count* - Checks for any sequences that may be close to exhaustion (by default greater than 75% usage).
 Note this checks the sequences themselves, not the values contained in the columns that use said sequences.
 Function `monitor.sequence_status()` can provide more details if run directly on database instance.

  * *ccp_settings_pending_restart_count* - Number of settings from pg_settings catalog in a pending_restart state.
 This value is from the similarly named column found in pg_catalog.pg_settings.

+ * *ccp_wal_activity_total_size_bytes* - Current size in bytes of the WAL directory

+ * *ccp_wal_activity_last_5_min_size_bytes* - Current size in bytes of the last 5 minutes of WAL generation.
+Includes recycled WALs.

 The meaning of the following `ccp_transaction_wraparound` metrics, and how to manage when they are triggered, is covered more extensively in this blog post: https://info.crunchydata.com/blog/managing-transaction-id-wraparound-in-postgresql

  * *ccp_transaction_wraparound_percent_towards_emergency_autovac* - Recommended thresholds set to 75%/95% when first evaluating vacuum settings on new systems.
 Once those have been reviewed and at least one instance-wide vacuum has been run, recommend thresholds of 110%/125%.
-Alerting above 100% for extended periods of time means that autovacuum is not able to keep up with current transaction rate and needs further tuning.
+Reaching 100% is not a cause for immediate concern, but alerting above 100% for extended periods of time means that autovacuum is not able to keep up with current transaction rate and needs further tuning.

  * *ccp_transaction_wraparound_percent_towards_wraparound* - Recommend thresholds set to 50%/75%.
 If any of these thresholds is tripped, current vacuum settings must be evaluated and tuned ASAP.
-If critical threshold is reached, it is vitally important that vacuum be run on tables with old transaction IDs to avoid the cluster being forced to shut down and only be able to run in single user mode.
+If critical threshold is reached, it is vitally important that vacuum be run on tables with old transaction IDs to avoid the cluster being forced to shut down for extended offline maintenance.

 The following `ccp_stat_bgwriter` metrics are statistics collected from the [pg_stat_bgwriter](https://www.postgresql.org/docs/current/monitoring-stats.html#PG-STAT-BGWRITER-VIEW) view for monitoring performance.
 These metrics cover important performance information about flushing data out to disk.
 Please see the documentation for further details on these metrics.